surister/cratedb-guide/docs/install/cloud/azure/vm.rst

 *Note that these instructions should be followed on each VM in your cluster.*

-To Install CrateDB, ssh into your VMs and follow `the standard process for Linux installation`_, this will automatically start an instance of CrateDB, which we will need to restart after the next step.
+To Install CrateDB, ssh into your VMs and follow :ref:`the standard process for Linux installation <install>`, this will automatically start an instance of CrateDB, which we will need to restart after the next step.